Trip Tips: Ancient Side beckons on Turkey's Mediterranean

 The best way to explore Side is on foot.
 Its back streets hide small mosques, boutique hotels, quirky cottages and olive gardens.

-At Side harbor you can get boat trips to Antalya, Manavgat or go on the trail of dolphins, which, if you are lucky, can be spotted off the peninsula.
+At Side harbour you can get boat trips to Antalya, Manavgat or go on the trail of dolphins, which, if you are lucky, can be spotted off the peninsula.

 On land, minibuses called dolmus are a frequent, cheap and often entertaining way to get around - if you are prepared to squeeze in.
 Taxis are available but set the price of your journey before climbing aboard.